 Your Local Water Provider: You are always able to get complete information about the quality of the water delivered to your home from your local water provider.

 To read the latest water quality report for your municipality please click the appropriate logo below.

-For 50 years, Arizona Municipal Water Users Association has worked to protect our member cities’ ability to provide assured, safe and sustainable water supplies to their communities.
+For over 50 years, Arizona Municipal Water Users Association has worked to protect our member cities’ ability to provide assured, safe and sustainable water supplies to their communities.
 For more water information visit www.amwua.org.

 Stay up to date & sign up for the AMWUA Blog: